 - thyroid disease

-Diagnosis begins with suspicion.
-A wise physician will order iron studies that include serum iron and total iron binding capacity (TIBC) blood tests.
+The diagnosis begins with suspicion.
+A wise physician will order iron studies that include serum iron and total iron-binding capacity (TIBC) blood tests.
 If the serum iron divided by TIBC, called the transferrin saturation, is over 45%, a serum ferritin test is done or screening can be done for the characteristic C282Y mutation in the HFE gene.
 A ferritin level over 150 ug/l is strongly suggestive of hemochromatosis.

 Excess iron must be removed when the serum ferritin level rises above 300 µg/l in men or over 200 µg/l in women.
 Phlebotomy, or the removal of blood, is the treatment of choice.
 The goal of treatment is to keep the serum ferritin level below 50 µg/l to prevent organ damage.
 Treatment can often be accomplished with weekly trips to a local blood bank.